cubicgarden/dating-manifesto/README.md

 > _Julia Janssen - studiojuliajanssen.com_

 This get's right into the crux of the problem of online dating and its wider effects on personal wellbeing, relationships and society as a whole.

+---

+Leaning on the [W3C's ethical web](https://www.w3.org/TR/ethical-web-principles/) and [MyData priciples](https://mydata.org/about/purposes-principles/)

+We have an outline of...

+* Personal control of algorithms through transparency
+* Ownership and portability of personal profiles
+* Dark patterns, gamification, ludic loops and enshittifcation should not be used in dating services
+* No more grass is greener and tempting tricks
+* No more hiring non-genuine daters to fill your dating service
+* The mental health of daters must take priority over profit
+* Dating systems must not cause harm to society
+* Dating systems should encourage healthy freedom of expression
+* Dating system must not prescribe a singular way to date and match
+* Dating systems for everyone
+* Clear rules over GenAI use and collection of data
+* Attractiveness is not global
+* End the Privatisation of Intimacy